SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Datasets and Preprocessing

 \section{Datasets and Preprocessing}

-\paragraph{Train/val/test splits and dev set.} For each dataset we follow the standard train/test split and carve out a \emph{development} set from the official training portion for calibration and threshold selection (no test leakage).
-Unless noted otherwise, we reserve 10\% of the training set as dev, stratified by class and fixed across seeds.
+For every dataset, we follow the official train/test split and create an additional \emph{development} split from the training portion for calibration, threshold selection, and any dev-tuned hyperparameters, ensuring that the test set is never used during model selection.
+Unless stated otherwise, we reserve 10\% of the training set as dev, using stratified sampling by class and keeping the split fixed across seeds to make comparisons stable and to avoid accidental dev/test mixing.
+All reported test results use the untouched official test split, while any calibration (e.g., temperature or uncertainty mapping) is fit only on the dev split.